hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 ### New

+- Native shared photos view (and switched to feed)
-- Delete photo action moved to an action bar
+- Delete photo action moved to an action bar, and now works for photos you took even after re-installing app
 - Added a heart button to the photo action bar, doesn't do anything yet

 ### Bugs fixed